BrickCraftLP/BrickCraftLP/README.md

 - 👋 Hi, I’m @BrickCraftLP
 - 👀 I’m interested in ...
-HTML, Css, JavaScript and PhP
+Webdesign and Design of informative products
 - 🌱 I’m currently learning ...JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...